ppryanichek/100-days-of-code/log.md

 Learned about log formatting, format customization, message severity levels, and how to log requests

+### Day 76: December 31, Tuesday

+Learned how to implement deauthentication....

+Started learning about JWT

 **Link(s) to work**

 1.[Implement a method that calculates the factorial of a given natural number.](https://stepik.org/lesson/12762/step/8?auth=login&unit=3110)